amohanonamission/Azure-Enterprise-Hardened-Secure-Landing-Zone/README.md

 Explain how your landing zone architecture maps directly to the controls of ISO 27001 and NIST SP 800-53 (specifically addressing network segregation and least-privilege access).

+**Master Repo 1: The Secure Hybrid Landing Zone & Network Edge (Your Project 1 + Your Project 3)The Reality: Combines your physical homelab VLAN edge/VPN routing directly into your Bicep-driven automated Hub-and-Spoke Azure landing zone.**